sx-aurora-dev/llvm-project/clang/docs/LanguageExtensions.rst

   it's only available in C++ and uses normal bool conversions (that is, != 0).
   If it's an extension (OpenCL) vector, it's only available in C and OpenCL C.
   And it selects base on signedness of the condition operands (OpenCL v1.1 s6.3.9).
+.. [#] Clang does not allow the address of an element to be taken while GCC allows this.
+This is intentional for vectors with a boolean element type and not implemented otherwise.

 Matrix Types
 ============